Blog

 How to Assess a Designer?

 Assessing a designer can be a complex task, as it involves evaluating both their technical skills and creative abilities.
-You need to evaluate the candidate thoroughly to hire them for your organization.
+You need to evaluate the candidates thoroughly to hire them for your organization.
 Here are some ways to assess a designer:

 1. Review their portfolio